The resources and links below are available to assist you in the important role you undertake for Flinders University HDR students

 The Higher Degrees by Research (HDR) Supervisor Development Program is compulsory for academic staff members wishing to supervise HDR students.
 Note: teaching specialist staff are not required to undertake the training as adjunct supervisors.
 The program is offered by the Dean of Graduate.

-For experienced supervisors to remain compliant with the Register of HDR Supervisors, supervisors need to update their development by completing 15 points every two years.
-The program is dynamic, responsive to supervisors' needs, can be done at anytime and anywhere and consists of over 50 different topics - so there is something for everyone.
+For experienced supervisors to remain compliant with the Register of HDR Supervisors, they need to update their ongoing development by completing 15 points every two years.
+The program is dynamic, responsive to supervisors' needs and can be done at anytime and anywhere.

 Recognition of prior HDR supervision training for the mandatory programs will be determined on a case-by-case basis in accordance with the University's Mandatory Induction Guidelines.